Frequently Asked Questions (FAQ) - Return to Play

 A: All payments for Senior games and U/16 and U/19 games are to be done preferably prior to game day via Eftpos or a team manager app.
 It will be possible for a single team sheet payment to be made on game day in the Hall you are playing in via eftpos.
 No cash payments are acceptable and no cash must be exchanged in the venues.
 A training session/video will be organised to demonstrate this in near future.
 Payments for U/8 to U/14 games will be made via an individual prepayment.
 Prepaid ticket via Try Booking system has been organised.

 Q15: Can we rotate a player through the scorebench if we haven’t got someone to do the job?

-A: In the interests of minimizing cross contamination especially for a permanent scorer for the other team, all teams must provide one scorer for the game.
+A: NO. In the interests of minimizing cross contamination especially for a permanent scorer for the other team, all teams must provide one scorer for the game.
 This may mean that one player may have to sit out for that week.

 Q16: What if we get enquiries from new out of town players?

 A: All new player enquiries must submit a document of proof indicating their place of residence and the school they attend.
 Be reminded that there are substantial fines for breaches of lock down conditions and complicity by a Club might land someone in serious trouble.
 Clubs should audit any players who are currently on their lists who live close to the lock down boundaries and make sure that their residence and school are both outside the lock down zone.

 Q17: Are we conducting health checks on arrival?

 A: Basketball Victoria has not made temperature checks mandatory, so ours will be a visual check by the door person.
 However all are reminded of what was stated at the start of this document, and we remain in touch with BV directives and will adjust if this aspect evolves.

 Q18: What does Orange 50 mean for Senior competition?

 A: It means that additional spectators can come into the games (See Q4)